SecretML/SecretMemoryLocker/docs/features/SML-Sync-Identity-Reconstruction.md

 * browser identity mappings
 * resource references

-This allows even weak or legacy browser password workflows to be transformed into deterministic reconstruction flows without storing the secrets themselves.
+This allows existing browser login workflows to be transformed into deterministic reconstruction flows without storing the secrets themselves.

 ---